koisland/GradTimestamps/README.md

 A small project to automatically get timestamps from UCSB's 2021 graduation ceremony stream.

-Uses pytube to download the videos,
+Uses pytube/tqdm to download the videos,
 OpenCV to perform image processing, and Tesseract OCR/pytesseract to parse text from the image.